 - Families moving from one LA to another can sometimes lead to a child being lost in the system and consequently missing education.
-When a child moves, LAs will work with other LAs, regionally or nationally, to ensure this does not happen. - The LA will raise awareness of its procedures with local schools, partners and agencies working with children and families. - To assist them in tracing CME, the LA has contacts with other professionals such as: Department for Work and Pensions, the UK Border Agency and HMRC. - The school uses a secure internet system, SIMS, to allow schools to transfer pupil information when a child moves education setting.
+When a child moves, LAs will work with other LAs, regionally or nationally, to ensure this does not happen. - The LA will raise awareness of its procedures with local schools, partners and agencies working with children and families. - To assist them in tracing children who are missing in education, the LA has contacts with other professionals such as: Department for Work and Pensions, the UK Border Agency and HMRC. - The school uses a secure internet system, SIMS, to allow schools to transfer pupil information when a child moves education setting.